ANFTechTeam/ANFAutoAlerts/README.md

 2. Give your new Logic App permission to create and modify resources within your resource group(s): Navigate to Resource groups, choose your resource group that will contain your Azure NetApp Files resources.
 Choose 'Access control (IAM)' from the menu.
 Click the '+ Add' button and choose 'Add role assignment'.
 For the 'Role', choose Owner.
 For 'Assign access to', choose Logic App, now select 'ANFAutoAlerts'.
 Finally, click the 'Save' button.

-3. Get your Logic App's webhook URI: Navigate to your newly deployed Logic App titled ANFAutoAlerts, select 'Logic app designer' under 'Development Tools'.
-In the main designer pane, click the first box titled "When a HTTP request is recieved".
-Copy the 'HTTP POST URI' to your clipboard or text editor of your choice, you'll need it for the next step.

-4. Update the Action Group with your URI: Navigate to Alerts, Manage actions, select 'ANFAA_LogicAppTrigger', choose 'Edit details' in the right hand pane under 'Actions', paste the URI from the previous step in to the URI field.

-4. Run the Logic App manually to build the supporting resources.
-Navigate to your Logic App and choose
+3. Run the Logic App manually to build the supporting resources: Navigate to your Logic App and choose Run Trigger, Manual Running the Logic App manually kicks off a special workflow that does the following:

+    * Creates an Alert Group called 'ANFAA_LogicAppTrigger', to be called when a new volume or capacity pool is created
+    * Creates an Alert called 'ANFAA_VolumeModified' to trigger whenever a volume is created or modified
+    * Creates an Alert called 'ANFAA_PoolModified' to trigger whenever a capacity pool is created or modified

-5. Configure the ANFAutoAlerts Logic App: Navigate back to Logic Apps, choose 'ANFAutoAlerts', and select 'Logic app designer'.
+4. Modify the ANFAutoAlerts Logic App capacity threshholds as needed: Navigate back to Logic Apps, choose your Logic App, and select 'Logic app designer'.

 	Modify the two variables as needed:
     * Set Capacity Pool Alert Percentage (consumed)